Equal pay and the law

 By law, 'equal work' counts as either:

-- 'work rated as equivalent' – work rated as equivalent, usually using a fair job evaluation.
+• 'work rated as equivalent' – work that's found to be equivalent, usually using a job evaluation process.
 This could be because the level of skill, responsibility and effort needed to do the work are equivalent

 Some jobs can be classed as equal work, even if the roles seem different.
 For example, a clerical job and a warehouse job might be classed as equal work.